eclipse/vorto/docs/tutorials/integrate_aws_kinesis.md

 > Head over to the [mapping tutorial](create_mapping_pipeline.md) to find out more about the right settings.

-## Step 4: Verifying the data in Kinesis
+## Step 4: Creating an AWS Kinesis analytics application

 1. Open the Kinesis service dashboard in AWS
 2. Click **Create Analytics Application**